Scoring Your Opportunities

 The FFCC framework counteracts these instincts.
 It forces you to score opportunities on dimensions that actually predict success rather than dimensions that feel important.

-Think of it as a filter for your Chapter 4 decision map.
+Think of it as a filter for the decision map you just built.
 You identified where you make decisions.
 Now you need to know which of those decisions are good AI candidates.
 The scoring reveals what your intuition hides.

-I’ve seen teams waste months on low-scoring tasks because they seemed strategic, while high-scoring tasks sat ignored because they seemed trivial.
+I’ve seen teams waste months on low-scoring tasks because they seemed strategic—a quarter spent on an AI proposal generator that quietly died is the classic version—while high-scoring tasks sat ignored because they seemed trivial.
 The framework prevents that mistake.

 The FFCC Framework